leaningtech/labs/sites/cheerpx/src/content/docs/12-reference/00-CheerpX-Linux-create.md

 networkInterface?: NetworkInterface;
 ```

 This option configures network settings, which allows CheerpX to communicate over networks.
+For more detailed information about how CheerpX handles networking, including the use of Tailscale and overcoming browser limitations, see the [Networking](/docs/guides/Networking) guide.

 [Promise]: https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise